udaykiran009/oneCCL/doc/rst/source/collectives_fusion.rst

 Fusion of collective operations
 *******************************

-In some cases it may be benefial to postpone execution of collective operations and execute those all together as single operation in batch mode.
+In some cases it may be benefial to postpone execution of collective operations and execute those all together as a single operation in a batch mode.
 This can amortize operation setup overhead and improve interconnect saturation. oneCCL provides several knobs to enable and control such optimization.

 The fusion is enabled by :ref:`CCL_FUSION`.